ThingLabsIo/ThingLabsIo.github.io/pages/AzureTour001.md

 ---
 layout: page-fullwidth
-title: "Sending Telemetry to the Cloud"
+title: "Setting Up Azure IoT and Your Deviced"
 subheadline: "Microsoft Azure IoT Lab 1"
-teaser: "In this lab you will gather telemetry and send it to the cloud."
+teaser: "In this lab you will claim your Photon, provision an Azure IoT Hub and an IoT Hub device."
 show_meta: true
 comments: true
 header: no